MFTabriz/slabcc/docs/manual.rst

 -o, --output <input_file>			slabcc output file name -l, --log <log_file>			slabcc log file name
--d, --diff						Calculate the charge and the potential differences only -m, --manual					Show the quick start guide
--v, --version					Show the slabcc version and its compilation date -c, --copyright					Show the copyright information and the attributions
+-d, --diff						Calculate the charge and the potential differences only -m, --man                       Show the quick start guide -v, --version					Show the slabcc version and its compilation date -c, --copyright					Show the copyright information and the attributions